 Comment: The area was complex and subject to legal challenge around the world.
 We continued to liaise at a local and regional level to share information.
-If there was an issue with a driver, the Council would approach Wolverhampton with information to enable appropriate enforcement.
-If an UBER driver dropped a passenger off in Lincoln, they were legally permitted to collect a fare and therefore this area remained complex.
+If there were an issue with a driver, the Council would approach Wolverhampton with information to enable appropriate enforcement.
+If an UBER driver dropped a passenger off in Lincoln, they were legally permitted to collect a fare to leave the city and therefore the area remained difficult.